rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< /alert >}}

-Before executing a new task in RsyncUI, please perform an estimation run, a `--dry-run`, and inspect the result.
+Before executing a new task in RsyncUI, please perform an estimation run, a --dry-run, and inspect the result.
 If you inadvertently set an empty catalog as the source and the *delete parameter* is *enabled*, rsync will delete all files in the destination.

 {{< alert >}}